tcho6319/JGibson-Portfolio/documents/design-journey.md

 Purpose of Client's Website (Like a portfolio):

-- Children's illustration work to show to art directors
+- To get work as a children's illustrator
-  - Art directors mostly in NY.
-Working in print publishing for children's illustrations and smaller publishers.
+  - Possible employers/recruiters are art directors mostly in NY or smaller-scale publishers who are in print publishing for children's illustrations.
 - To showcase older pieces for purchase
-  - Local people
+  - By Local people
-  - Galleries
+  - By Galleries
 - Commissions
-  - Local people
+  - By Local people
-  - Galleries
+  - By Galleries

 - Clean, white background.
 Put focus on the art work.
 - Likes idea of filtering gallery images.
 Would like to keep the categories she has on her squarespace site.
-For example, her illustrations category is specifically geared toward art directors for potetntial children's illustration work.
+For example, her illustrations category is specifically geared toward art directors for potential children's illustration work.
 - Likes the form ideas
 - Concerns: Image size and resolution.
 Would like good resolution for images and sizes that would be appropriate (i.e. so that user would not have to scroll to see the entire piece).
 - We should give client ability to delete her images
-- Client will send content/images, possibly login so we can access her squarespace site, and details about her pieces (title, date, description like what media she used).
+- Client will send content/images, possibly login so we can access her squarespace site, and details about her pieces (title, date, description, such as what media she used).

-- Theresa's question to the rest of the group: Should we give the client the option to edit the title, date, description of a single image?
+- Theresa's question to the rest of the group: Should we give the client the option to edit the title/date/description of a single image?
 This is in case she adds an image where her description has a typo or something.

 ## Purpose & Content

-Our client requested that we make her a new, improved website that could serve as a gallery for her artwork, as well as a way to attract potential clients.
+Our client requested that we make her a new, improved website that could serve as a portfolio for her artwork, as well as a way to attract potential clients.
 This would mean that our website's content would include her art, details about her art (i.e. title, date, media, whether or not it is available for purchase), information regarding her previous projects, and forms to allow her to upload her new art and a contact/art request form.

 ## Target Audience(s)

 Based on our meeting with the client, there are three main target audiences.

-The first target audience is art directors interested in childrens illustration work.
+The first target audience is art directors interested in children's illustration work.
 Most of these art directors would live in NY.
 They would interact with the site to see her work and decide if they would like to publish it.

 The second target audience is local people and galleries who may be interested in showcasing the client's older pieces for purchase.
-They would interact with the site similarly to the directors by viewing her portfolio and decided if they would like to showcase her work.
+They would interact with the site similarly to the directors by viewing her portfolio and deciding if they would like to showcase her work.

 The third target audience would be local people/galleries who want to buy art directly from the client.
 Rather than viewing the website for publishing or showcasing purposes, they would be deciding if they are interested in buying her work for themselves.